mango915/haliteRL/README.md

 exit to close the docker

 Explanation first command:

---rm    removes the container once you exit from it (the instance is deleted, just the image remains) -it   opens an interactive session with the container -p <host_port>:<container_port>   exposes a port for host-container communication (8888 is the default one used for jupyter) user/repo:tag   image to be run (see https://hub.docker.com/r/nicoladainese96/halite_rl/tags for all updated tags) bash    type of shell used in the interactive session
+--rm    removes the container once you exit from it (the instance is deleted, just the image remains) <br>
+-it   opens an interactive session with the container  <br>
+-p <host_port>:<container_port>   exposes a port for host-container communication (8888 is the default one used for jupyter)  <br>
+user/repo:tag   image to be run (see https://hub.docker.com/r/nicoladainese96/halite_rl/tags for all updated tags)  <br>
+bash    type of shell used in the interactive session  <br>

 Feel free to change the optional arguments of this command (e.g. you can pull the image and then run it locally; also you can work inside it and commit the changes if you remove the --rm keyword).